olivierlacan/olivierlacan.com/_posts/2020-03-11-the-heart-of-remoteness.md

 months to prepare and it was still very hard on my mental health.
 I strongly recommend [Alice Goldfuss' piece on this topic][2].

-Alice briefly mentions improvements to be made with you video setup.
-Let me expand on that.
-I've already written about how to improve your [audio][3] and [video setup][4] before but I mostly suggested working and improving on the gear you already have.
+Alice briefly mentions improvements you can make to your video setup.
+I'd like to expand on those.
+I've already written about how to improve your [audio][3] and [video setup][4] before but I mostly suggested working with and improving on the gear you already have.
 That assumes you have gear to begin with.
-A lot of employers don't offer remote work stipends either because they're deluded about the value of that investment or because they expect "work from home"[^1] to only happen occasionally.
+A lot of employers don't offer remote work stipends either because they're misinformed about the value of that investment or because they expect "work from home"[^1] to only happen occasionally.

 ## Face Time Matters